aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/managing-ranges/insert-range/_index.md

 ## **Introduction**

-In Excel, you can select a range, then insert a range and shift other data right or down.
+In Excel, you can select a range, then insert a range and shift other data to the right or down.

 **![Shift options](InsertRange.png)**

 ## **Insert Ranges Using Aspose.Cells**

-Aspose.Cells provides [Cells.InsertRange](https://reference.aspose.com/cells/go-cpp/cells/insertrange_cellarea_int_shifttype_bool/) method to insert a range.
+Aspose.Cells provides the [Cells.InsertRange](https://reference.aspose.com/cells/go-cpp/cells/insertrange_cellarea_int_shifttype_bool/) method to insert a range.

 ## **Insert Ranges And Shift Cells Right**

-Insert a range and shift cells right as the following codes with Aspose.Cells:
+Insert a range and shift cells to the right using the following code with Aspose.Cells:

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-InsertRange.go" >}}

 ## **Insert Ranges And Shift Cells Down**

-Insert a range and shift cells down as the following codes with Aspose.Cells:
+Insert a range and shift cells down using the following code with Aspose.Cells:

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-InsertRange-1.go" >}}